 While the state's population growth of 1.5% is just behind the nation's rate of 1.7%, Massachusetts as a whole is still doing better than most of the country, and it's now the fastest growing state in the Northeast.

-It seems most of the growth in the state is comprised of immigrants, who have been important to the state's growth over the past 10 years.
+It seems most of the growth in the state is comprised of immigrants, who have been critical to the state's growth over the past ten years.
 Without immigration, the state's population would have declined.

-In 1990, Boston's population was 20% foreign born, but this number has grown to 27% and shows signs of increasing.
-Recent immigrants to the area come mostly from Latin America and Asia, and many are coming for the science and technology jobs.
+In 1990, Boston's population was 20% foreign-born, but this number has grown to 27% and shows signs of increasing.
+Recent immigrants to the area come mostly from Latin America and Asia, and many are coming for science and technology jobs.

 Thanks to this immigration boom, Boston's population is also growing younger, as nearly one-third of its residents are 20-34, which is younger than most other major cities in the country.

 Boston is growing at its fastest rate in decades, which is transforming the city with more than 5,000 homes in development.
 While immigrants and young families are moving to Boston, so too are major companies, which are attracted by talented workers in the region.